 Magneto-Fluid Dynamics Seminar

 The Magneto-Fluid Dynamics Seminar covers topics in fusion energy research and plasma physics.
-For the Fall 2018 period the seminar will usually meet on Tuesdays at 11:00 a.m. in room 905 of Warren Weaver Hall at 251 Mercer Street, New York
+For the Spring 2021 period the seminar will usually meet on Wednesdays at 10:00 a.m. in room 905 of Warren Weaver Hall at 251 Mercer Street, New York

 Seminar Organizer(s): Antoine Cerfon